* How do I care for CDs and Vinyl, because I want it to last

-Introduction: As music enthusiasts, we understand the importance of preserving the quality and longevity of our beloved CDs and vinyl records.
-To ensure that your cherished collection remains in pristine condition, here are some essential tips on how to properly care for your music treasures.
+As music enthusiasts, we understand the importance of preserving the quality and longevity of our beloved CDs and vinyl records.
+In order to ensure that your cherished collection remains in pristine condition, here are some essential tips on how to properly care for your music treasures.

 - Handle with Care:

 - Always handle your CDs and vinyl records with clean hands to prevent transferring oils, dirt, or residue.

 - Hold them by their edges or the outer circumference to avoid touching the playing surfaces.

 - Proper Storage:

 - Store CDs in jewel cases or CD sleeves designed to protect them from dust and scratches.

 - Vinyl records should be stored vertically in a cool, dry place, ideally in record sleeves or protective outer sleeves.